Matching Game for Kids: Match the Pictures and Reason While Playing

 Frequently asked questions about the matching game

-It's designed for kids ages 3 to 8.
-Younger children can start with the animals category (few pairs and very concrete relationships), while older kids enjoy jobs, vehicles or rooms, which require slightly more abstract reasoning.
-Since every picture comes with its word, it's also great support for early readers.
+The matching game is designed for kids aged 3 to 8.
+The youngest ones can start with the animals category, which has just a few pairs and very concrete relationships, while older kids enjoy professions, trades or vehicles, which call for slightly more abstract reasoning.
+Since every image comes with its word, the game also makes a great support for those who are just learning to read.

-The child sees two columns of pictures and matches each one on the left with the related picture on the right by drawing a line: tap a dot on one side and drag it to the other.
-If the match is correct the line stays; if not, they can try again.
-Matching every pair completes the round.
+In the matching game, the child sees two columns of images and has to link each picture on the left with the one it relates to on the right by drawing a line: tap the dot on one side and drag it across to the other.
+If the match is correct, the line stays in place; if not, they can try again with no penalty.
+Once every pair is connected, the round is complete.

-Eight: Animals and Products (what each animal gives us), Colors (what color each fruit is), Professions (where each one works), Animal Babies (each animal and its baby), Habitats (where each animal lives), Jobs and Tools (which tool each profession uses), Vehicles (where each one travels) and Rooms in the House (which room each object goes in).
-Each category offers a different type of relationship so kids practice varied associations.
+The matching game includes 8 categories: Animals and Products (what each animal gives us), Colors (what color each fruit is), Professions (where each one works), Animal Families (each animal and its young), Habitats (where each animal lives), Trades and Tools (which tool each profession uses), Vehicles (where each one travels) and Rooms of the House (which room each object belongs in).
+Each category sets up a different kind of relationship so the child practices a wide range of associations.

-Is it free and does it work without installing anything?
+Is the matching game free and does it work without installing anything?

-It's completely free and plays right in the browser, with no sign-up, no downloads and no apps to install.
-Once the page loads it runs smoothly on phones, tablets and computers.
+The matching game is completely free and plays right in the browser, with no sign-up, no downloads and no apps to install.
+Once the page has loaded, it runs smoothly on phones, tablets and computers.